The Captain’s Library: The Best Financial Independence and Personal Development Books

 This website is reader-supported, which means we may be paid when you visit links to partner or featured sites, or by advertising on the site.
 For more information please read my Privacy Policy, Terms of Use, and Financial Disclaimer.

-Captain FI’s personal Financial Independence Reading list
+Captain FI’s suggested Reading list

 The Barefoot Investor | Scott Pape